The Out About Scotland complete guide to McCaig’s Tower

-You’ll be surprised, and possibly a little confused, to see a Roman-style Colosseum dominating the skyline.
-This is McCaig’s Tower, and If you have the time it’s definitely recommended that you make a short trip to discover what the structure is.Read more...
+You’ll be surprised, and possibly a little confused, to see a Roman-style colosseum dominating the skyline.
+This is McCaig’s Tower, and If you have the time I recommended you take a short walk up the hill to discover what this structure is all about.Read more...

 What can you do there?

 McCaig’s Tower is well signposted within the town and the walks to the top of the hill on which it sits reward visitors with beautiful panoramic views across Oban and beyond.
 As you walk up the winding path towards the summit you can enjoy the extremely well-kept gardens that are maintained by Oban council, and these continue right inside McCaig’s Tower itself which has plenty of open space for children to play and lush grass that’s perfect for a summer picnic spot.